 * “Are you all right?”
 “No thanks to that idiot” “The steward just died” “Then he’s a dead idiot” Hot damn, Rickston.

-* “Who put you in charge and who the hell are you anyway?”
-“I’m the Doctor.
+* “I’m the Doctor.
 I’m a Time Lord.
 I’m from the planet Gallifrey in the constellation of Kasterborous.
 I’m 903 years old and I’m the man who’s going to save your lives and all six billion people on the planet below.
-You got a problem with that?” “…No” “In that case, allonsy!”
+You got a problem with that?”

 * “You, Bannakaffalatta.
 Look, can I just call you Banna?
 It’s going to save a lot of time” “No, Bannakaffalatta!”
 The little dude will not tolerate people blaspheming his name.

-* “This whole thing could come crashing down any minute!”
-“Oh, Rickston, I forgot.
+* “Oh, Rickston, I forgot.
 Did you get that message?”
 “No. What message?”
 “Shut up!”
-Savage Ten making another appearance.
+Savage Ten making another appearance in this episode.

-* Well, Morvin and Foon just had a genuinely sweet, heartwarming moment reaffirming the strength of their marriage.
-They’re definitely goners now.
+* Well, Morvin and Foon just had a genuinely sweet, heartwarming moment reaffirming the strength of their marriage – which means they’re definitely goners now.

 * “What happened?
 Did they find a doughnut?”
 Rickston, you sassy bitch.

-* “No, but everything’s changed now.
-Cyborgs are getting equal rights.
-They passed a law back on Sto: you can even get married” “Marry you?”
+* “You can even get married” “Marry you?”
 “Well, you can buy me a drink first” The Ninth Doctor would approve.

 * “Just think, Foon.
 What would he want, eh?”
 “He don’t want nothing.
 He’s dead!”
 For some reason, Debbie Chazen’s delivery of that line always makes me chuckle.